 CANAWA COLD SPRING

-The Canawa Cold Spring in Candijay, in my opinion, is the best cold spring on Bohol island.
-It’s a popular spot for the Filipino locals to hang out though you won’t see many tourists here, which can be a good thing sometimes.
+The Canawa Cold Spring in Candijay, in my opinion, is the best cold spring on the island.
+It’s a popular spot for the Filipino locals to hang out though you won’t see many tourists here.

 Canawa Spring is located in the Candijay region in Bohol.
 It takes approximately 50 minutes to drive from Anda to Canawa Cold Spring and the entrance fee is 20 pesos.